gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/README.md

 ## Manual

-The manual contains build of material, preparing frame and v-slots, print settings and assembly instructions.
+The manual contains bill of material (bom), preparing frame and v-slots, print settings and assembly instructions.

 [Read it here](manual/)